-General Property Taxes and E.M.S.
-Taxes includes a 1% increase plus anticipated revenue from new construction based on Planning Department projections.
-The EMS levy rate of .50/1,000 of assessed property value was passed by the voters in 2014.
+E.M.S.
+Taxes the EMS levy rate of .50/1,000 of assessed property value was passed by the voters in 2014.

 Franchise Fee Cable TV This revenue is received from the two cable companies who provide services to the City of Fircrest.